jsalt2020-asrdiar/jsalt2020_simulate/EXAMPLES.md

         set: {train|dev|eval}, subset to process.

     Options:
         --split N                  : Split the data set into N subsets for parallel processing.
 N defaults to 32.
         --cfg FILE                 : Simulation configuration file.
 FILE defaults to <repo-root>/configs/2mix_reverb_stanoise.json.
+        --times N                  : Each utterance is used N times.
+This could be used for data augmentation.
+N defaults to 1.
+        --subsample X              : Use X*100 % of the files.
         --onespkr X                : Probability with which a purely single speaker sample is generated.
         --vad                      : Use VAD-segmented signals.
+        --save_channels_separately : Save each output channel separately.
+        --save_anechoic            : Save anechoic signals and RIRs.
         --help                     : Show this message.
     ''
 ```